jbatynski/homeworks_rep_2013-12/index.md

 The most important question when collaborating with SMEs on a specific project might be:

-## How do we get them to cooperate with us in a manner that is beneficial to both parties?
+## Ways of getting SMEs to work with us

 Motivating Subject Matter Experts (SMEs) in IT to cooperate can be achieved through several strategies: